 There appeared to be no spying system in the game.
 I guess that’s okay.
 Spying is often handled badly in 4x games.

 I really like the idea of empires having a very different vibe.
 The three principle races of Starcraft have a different vibe from each other.
-I really liked the ambience of the Warhammer SpaceMarine game, where you were constantly reminded about the state of the world and your role in it — i.e. you were a badass SpaceMarine who was essentially a walking tank, your mission was to serve the Emperor, you followed the guidance of the Codex Arcanis, and humans were locked in an endless war with other races.
+I really liked the ambience of the Warhammer SpaceMarine game, where you were constantly reminded about the state of the world and your role in it — i.e. you were a badass SpaceMarine who was essentially a walking tank, your mission was to serve the Emperor, and humans were locked in an endless war with other races.
 There was definitely a roman-legion type of vibe combined with a Medieval and World War I influence.
 Even the names of places (like “Titan Manufactorum”) reinforced the vibe of the world and helped create the illusion of a much larger and very foreign world – as I would expect of any alien race.
 My point is that human civilizations throughout history have had different rules, and government structures, and cultures, and I’d expect an even larger variation in alien civilizations.

 Your empire in Endless Space doesn’t really have a “vibe”.
 It’s true that different races have different advantages and disadvantages, but there was nothing there to imply what the culture of your civilization was.
 I guess that’s okay, but it would’ve been more interesting to have very different vibes to different civilizations.
 As for the backstories and types of races, I do have to give them credit for some interesting ideas.
 The “Horatio” race is a bunch of clones created by some very narcisistic person.
 The “Cravers” have no diplomatic options – they’re simply a militaristic race who try to consume the universe.
 I have to give them credit for the interesting ideas and gameplay behind that, even if the culture of each empire was left mostly as a blank slate.